 KPMG is dedicated to protecting the confidentiality and privacy of information entrusted to us.
-We comply with the EU General Data Protection Regulation (GDPR) and the Bulgarian data protection law.
+We comply with the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation)and the Bulgarian data protection law.
 Please read this Privacy Statement to learn what information about job applicants (“job applicants”, “candidates” or “you”) we collect, how we use, share and protect it, your data privacy related rights and other useful information.

 1. Who are we?

 This Privacy Statement applies to KPMG Audit OOD, Uniform Identification Code 040595851, and KPMG Bulgaria OOD, Uniform Identification Code 121489246, both having its seat and registered address at 45/A Bulgaria Blvd., Sofia 1404, Bulgaria (hereinafter referred to “KPMG” or “we”).
 Both companies do not act as joint controllers but demonstrate the same attitude to the processing and protection of personal data entrusted to them and apply the same policies and procedures to the processing of personal data.

 2. What categories of personal data do we collect?